 Leave continues to accrue as if the jobkeeper enabling direction had not been given (s.789GS).

-First, an employer may request an employee to work on days or at times that are different from the employee’s ordinary days or times, but which do not reduce the employee’s number of hours of work (compared with the employee’s ordinary hours) (s.789GG).
+An employer may request an employee to agree to work on days or at times that are different from the employee’s ordinary days or times, but which do not reduce the employee’s number of hours of work (compared with the employee’s ordinary hours) (s.789GG).
+If the request is made by a legacy employer, any agreement must not have the effect of requiring the employee to work less than 2 hours in a day.

 Requests are also subject to the relevant employer payment obligations in Division 2 and the protections in Division 12.